The-Modular-Mind/oscelot/README.md

 - [8FACE mk2, +8](./docs/EightFaceMk2.md): evolution and replacement for 8FACE and 8FACEx2
 - [CV-MAP CTX](./docs/CVMap.md#ctx-expander): expander-module for CV-MAP, helper for mapping parameters by context menu
-- [MIDI-CAT CTX](./docs/Oscelot.md#ctx-expander): expander-module for MIDI-CAT, helper for mapping parameters by context menu
+- [OSC-CAT CTX](./docs/Oscelot.md#ctx-expander): expander-module for OSC-CAT, helper for mapping parameters by context menu
-- [MIDI-PLUG](./docs/OSCPlug.md): a virtual MIDI merger and splitter
+- [OSC-PLUG](./docs/OSCPlug.md): a virtual OSC merger and splitter
 - [ORBIT](./docs/Orbit.md): a polyphonic stereo field spreader
 - [STRIP-BAY](./docs/Strip.md#stoermelder-strip-bay): a companion module for STRIP for keeping input/output connections while replacing strips
 - [ME](./docs/Me.md): experimental module for "mouse enhacements", provides a screen overlay for parameters changes
-- Also, [MIDI-CAT](./docs/Oscelot.md) has been hugely extended with support for MIDI 14-bit CC
+- Also, [OSC-CAT](./docs/Oscelot.md) has been hugely extended with support for OSC 14-bit CC
 - Many new features for existing modules, please refer to the [changelog](./CHANGELOG.md#190)

 ![Intro image](./docs/intro-latest.png)